• Skip to primary navigation

 Ingredient notes

 Dairy-free sweetened condensed milk is poured on top of the cake to add moisture and a rich 'melt in your mouth' texture.
-I'd recommend using a high-quality coconut or oat condensed milk, such as the ones by Nature's Charm.
+I'd recommend using high-quality coconut or oat condensed milk, such as the ones by Nature's Charm.

 Dairy-free evaporated milk which has a creamy mouthfeel similar to milk but is thicker and is slightly sweet.
 This can be substituted with canned coconut milk or extra dairy-free milk.
 If you'd like to know how evaporated milk is made, check out this post by The Spruce Eats.